Comment s'appelle un éleveur de vers à soie

 The basics of raising silkworms

-Sericulture is the breeding of silkworms with the aim of producing silk.
+sericulture is the breeding of silkworms with the aim of producing silk.

 This activity consists of raising the insect Bombyx mori (silkworm) so that it produces its cocoon made of silk filament.